 Show All Answers

 Mobile devices, such as smartphones, smart watches, and tablets, continue to advance and innovate at an astonishing rate.
 As a result, some people replace their mobile devices as frequently as every year.
 Unfortunately, people often do not realize how much personal data is on these devices.
 In this article, they cover what may be on your mobile device and how you should securely wipe it before disposing of it.

 Public WiFi networks, like those in coffee shops, airports, and hotels, are convenient, but they aren’t secure.
-Watch this video from the Federal Trade Commission with tips on using public wireless connections to help protect your personal information.
-And reference this article for the best free VPNs for 2020.
+This article has tips on using public wireless connections to help protect your personal information.
+And reference this article for the best free VPNs for 2022.